French corvette Berceau (1794): Capture by USS Boston

 On 12 October 1800 Berceau met the 28-gun American frigate Boston; at the time neither vessel knew that the treaty that ended the Quasi-War had already been signed.
 In the ensuing engagement, Berceau was badly damaged and lost 34 men killed and 28 wounded before she eventually struck her colours.
 The Americans had four men killed, three men mortally wounded, and eight men wounded.

-Berceau had been dismasted, so Boston towed her as a prize to Boston.
+Berceau had been dismasted, so Boston towed her as a prize to Boston, arriving in Nantaskett Roads 15 November.
 During the voyage prize-master Lieutenant Robert Haswell rigged a jury mast and then sailed her on in an impressive feat of seamanship.
 The battle having been fought two weeks after a formal peace agreement, Berceau was repaired at American expense for $32,839.54.
 On 22 June 1801, she was restituted to France and recommissioned under Lieutenant Michelon.
 He then sailed her from Boston to Port-Louis, arriving around 19 October 1801.